Early Prime Day Deals for the Home on Echo, Apple, Instant Pot & More

-Amazon's for the home section has everything you need to tidy up your house and make it more homey with patio furniture, cleaning and storage solutions, shelves, home electronics, kitchen tools and appliances and so much more!
+Amazon sales in the for the home section never disappoint.
+It has everything you need to tidy up your house and make it more homey with patio furniture, cleaning and storage solutions, shelves, home electronics, kitchen tools and appliances and so much more!
 To make it easier to navigate the expansive variety of products with Amazon's Early Prime Day Deals, ET Style has combed through the catalog to select the best home goods to help perk up your living quarters.

-If you're looking for a deal on gifts in the Amazon marketplace, Amazon's new guide section, makes it incredibly easy to shop for everything you need to stay healthy and organized as well.
-Amazon features deals on health & wellness, beauty, activewear, fitness & outdoors, subscription boxes, home & kitchen, and more.
-In this pretty-budget-friendly price range, you'll find ET’s top picks on things like home gym equipment, face masks for exercising, self-help books, meal kits, skincare, fitness trackers, leggings, activewear, running shoes, and more!
-Whatever it is you need to make your home more comfortable, Amazon deals for the home are just a click away.

-As we get ready for Amazon's epic shopping event, make sure you get exclusive Amazon Prime Day deals with Alexa as you have in the past.
+As we get ready for Amazon's epic shopping event, make sure you get exclusive Amazon Prime Day deals with your Alexa device (the Amazon assistant) as you did the previous year.
 But this year, be sure to ask Alexa "What are my prime day deals?" to hear the best lightning deals from Amazon's huge sale.

+Plus, you can now shop small businesses on Amazon.
+Downloading the Amazon app will bring the deals directly to your smartphone.
+If you're an Amazon Prime member, be sure to sign into your account for access to free two-day shipping on select items.
+And if you're not a member, sign up for an Amazon Prime Membership 30-day free trial so you can join in on the biggest discounts outside of Black Friday and Cyber Monday from the retail giant.

 Shop our top picks for the home from Amazon's Early Prime Day Deals below.